MicrosoftDocs/win32/desktop-src/WsdApi/inspecting-network-traces-for-applications-using-directed-discovery.md

 ---
-Description: 'Any network packet analyzer that can display raw packets can be used to inspect HTTP metadata exchange requests.
+Description: Any network packet analyzer that can display raw packets can be used to inspect HTTP metadata exchange requests.
 Microsoft Network Monitor 3 (Netmon) is recommended.
-For more information about Netmon, see Downloading Netmon and Sample DPWS Filters.' ms.assetid: '9b124117-06e7-4637-9863-0f9650861526'
+For more information about Netmon, see Downloading Netmon and Sample DPWS Filters. ms.assetid: 9b124117-06e7-4637-9863-0f9650861526
-title: Inspecting Network Traces for Applications Using Directed Discovery
+title: Inspecting Network Traces for Applications Using Directed Discovery ms.date: 05/31/2018 ms.topic: article ms.author: windowssdkdev ms.prod: windows ms.technology: desktop
 ---

 # Inspecting Network Traces for Applications Using Directed Discovery